 The Subsidiaries are periodically subject to reviews and audits by various governmental agencies, particularly in new markets, where the Company has experienced high rates of growth.
 Recently, the South Korean Ministry of Trade, Industry and Energy commenced an examination of the largest foreign and domestic owned network marketing companies in South Korea, including Nu Skin Korea.
 The purposes of the examination were stated to be to monitor how companies are operating and to audit current business practices.
-In addition, Nu Skin Korea has been subject to an audit by the South Korean Customs Service.
-Management believes that this audit was precipitated largely as a result of Nu Skin Korea's rapid growth and its position as the largest importer of cosmetics and personal care products in South Korea as well as by recent South Korean trade imbalances.
-The Customs Service has reviewed a broad range of issues relating to the operations of Nu Skin Korea, with a focus on reviewing customs valuation issues and intercompany payments.
-Recently, the Customs Service has resolved certain issues related to its audit without imposing sanctions.
-The intercompany payment issue was referred to various other government agencies, which are currently reviewing this issue.
-The import valuation issues, which management considers to be routine in light of the Company's extensive import and export activities, were referred to the valuation division of the Customs Service.
-The Company continues to believe that its actions have been in compliance in all material respects with relevant regulations.
-Although the potential sanctions related to the investigations include warnings, fines, foreign exchange restrictions or potential criminal prosecution of managers, the Company believes that none of the sanctions would have a material adverse impact on operations.
-However, the investigations and any related sanctions could result in negative publicity that could have a material adverse impact on the Company and its operations.
-The Company is not aware of any negative publicity to date in South Korea regarding these developments.
-The Company intends to continue to vigorously contest these matters.
+In addition, Nu Skin Korea is currently subject to an audit by South Korean customs authorities.
+Management believes that this audit, the focus of which is to review customs valuation issues and inter-company payments, is, in large measure, the result of Nu Skin Korea's rapid growth and its position as the largest importer of cosmetics and personal care products in South Korea.
+The Company has received information from its legal counsel in South Korea indicating that the customs office is likely to conclude that approximately \$2.5 million in intercompany payments paid for consulting fees and expenses incurred in connection with the Company's opening of its South Korean operations in 1996 violated certain provisions of the South Korean foreign exchange laws.
+Potential sanctions that could be imposed against Nu Skin Korea as a result of this investigation include warnings and a thirty to sixty day limitation on the Company's ability to export funds out of, or import products into, South Korea.
+In addition, this matter could be referred by the customs authorities to the Seoul District Prosecutor's Office for criminal investigation of the Company and local management.
+Although the Company continues to believe that its actions have been in compliance in all material respects with relevant regulations and that the potential sanctions themselves will not have a material adverse effect on the Company's financial results, there is a significant possibility that certain of these sanctions could result in significant negative publicity which could adversely affect the Company's operations in South Korea.
+The Company intends to continue to contest this matter.
+In addition, no assurances can be given that Nu Skin Korea will not, as a result of the other audits it is currently facing, be assessed additional customs duties based on an increase in customs valuation of imported products or will not be subject to other regulatory review, or in the event that these risks materialize, will not be subject to adverse publicity.
+Nevertheless, the Company believes it's operations are in compliance in all material respects with local laws.
 See "--Potential Negative Impact of Distributor Actions."
 Management believes that other major importers of cosmetic products are also the focus of regulatory reviews by South Korean authorities.